LeHuman/ComMonitor-CLI/README.md

 `ComMonitor.exe COM6 19200 -rc -p Even`

 ###   Special Prefixes
-Strings with special prefixes ( Case Sensitive ) are highlighted in the console
+Strings with special prefixes ( not case sensitive ) are highlighted in the console

 | Prefix        | Color         |
 | ------------- |---------------|